1 - /dev/null

 (Optional) To process the data transferred in the flow, select Add New Processing Step.
 For details, see Processing steps.
 For example:

-- Add a Reduce step to automatically remove redundant and empty fields from your data.
+- Add a Classify, a Parse, and a Reduce step, in that order, to automatically remove redundant and empty fields from your data.

-- To select which messages are processed by the flow, add a Select Messages step, and enter a filter into the Query field.
+- To select which messages are processed by the flow, add a Select Messages step, and enter a filter into the AQL Expression field.
 For example, to select only the messages received from Fortinet FortiGate firewalls, use the

 -